Idiopathic pulmonary fibrosis: N-acetylcysteine and triple therapy

 N-Acetylcysteine (NAC) is a precursor to glutathione, an antioxidant.
 It has been hypothesized that treatment with high doses of NAC may repair an oxidant–antioxidant imbalance that occurs in the lung tissue of patients with IPF.
 In the first clinical trial of 180 patients (IFIGENIA), NAC was shown in previous study to reduce the decline in VC and DLCO over 12 months of follow-up when used in combination with prednisone and azathioprine (triple therapy).

 A large randomized, controlled trial (PANTHER-IPF) was undertaken by the National Institutes of Health (NIH) in the US to evaluate triple therapy and NAC monotherapy in IPF patients.
 This study found that the combination of prednisone, azathioprine, and NAC increased the risk of death and hospitalizations and the NIH announced in 2012 that the triple-therapy arm of the PANTHER-IPF study had been terminated early.

 This study also evaluated NAC alone and the results for this arm of the study were published in May 2014, concluding that "as compared with placebo, acetylcysteine offered no significant benefit with respect to the preservation of FVC in patients with idiopathic pulmonary fibrosis with mild-to-moderate impairment in lung function".

 Nintedanib

 Nintedanib is a triple angiokinase inhibitor that targets receptor tyrosine kinases involved in the regulation of angiogenesis: fibroblast growth factor receptor (FGFR), platelet-derived growth factor receptor (PDGFR), and vascular endothelial growth factor receptor (VEGFR), which have also been implicated in the pathogenesis of fibrosis and IPF.
 In both phase III trials, nintedanib reduced the decline in lung function by approximately 50% over one year.
 It was approved by the US FDA in October 2014 and authorised in Europe in January 2015.

 Nerandomilast

 Nerandomilast (Jascayd) was approved for medical use in the United States in October 2025.

+Rentosertib

+Rentosertib is an investigational new drug that targets TNIK (TRAF2 and NCK-interacting protein kinase).
+It is asserted to be the first drug generated entirely by generative AI to reach mid-stage human clinical trials, and the first to target a novel AI-discovered biological pathway.
+A multicenter, double-blind, placebo-controlled, randomized phase 2a trial was conducted in China, testing the drug in 71 IPF patients from July 2023 to June 2024, encompassing an administration period of 12 weeks.
+Participants were randomly assigned to receive 30 mg once daily (QD), 30 mg twice daily (BID), 60 mg QD, or placebo.
+The trial's primary endpoint was the incidence of treatment-emergent adverse events (TEAEs).